wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

     ```

     There are 4 malicious payloads of the [SQLi](../../attacks-vulns-list.md#sql-injection), [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss), and [Path Traversal](../../attacks-vulns-list.md#path-traversal) types.
-1. Open Wallarm Console → **IP lists** → **Graylist** and check that IP address from which the requests were originated is graylisted for 1 hour.
+1. Open Wallarm Console → **IP lists** → **Graylist** and check that the IP address from which the requests originated is graylisted for 1 hour.
 1. Open the section **Events** and check that requests are displayed in the list as the [SQLi](../../attacks-vulns-list.md#sql-injection), [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss), and [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.

     ![!Three malicious payloads in UI](../../images/user-guides/triggers/test-3-attack-vectors-events.png)

     To search for attacks, you can use the filters, for example: `sqli` for the [SQLi](../../attacks-vulns-list.md#sql-injection) attacks, `xss` for the [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss) attacks, `ptrav` for the [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.
 All filters are described in the [instructions on search use](../../user-guides/search-and-filters/use-search.md).

 The trigger is released in any node filtration mode, so that it will graylist IPs regardless of the node mode.
 However, the node analyzes the graylist only in the **safe blocking** mode.
-To block malicious requests originating from graylisted IPs, switch the node [mode](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) to safe blocking learning its features first.
+To block malicious requests that originating from graylisted IPs, switch the node [mode](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) to safe blocking learning its features first.

 ## Denylist IP if 4 or more malicious payloads are detected in 1 hour